 Deborah Potter is a veteran journalism trainer, reporter and writer.
 She founded NewsLab, a non-profit journalism resource center, in 1998.
-She is a contributing correspondent to Religion and Ethics Newsweekly on PBS and a columnist for American Journalism Review.
+She is a contributing correspondent to Religion and Ethics Newsweekly on PBS.

-Since 2000, Deborah has been a featured columnist for the American Journalism Review, writing about broadcast news.
-Her work also has been published by RTNDA Communicator and News Photographer.
-She is the author of Advancing the Story: Broadcast Journalism in a Multimedia World (2nd edition, CQ Press, 2012), RTNDF’s Incoming!
+Deborah is co-author of the journalism text Advancing the Story: Broadcast Journalism in a Multimedia World (3nd edition, CQ Press, 2015).
+Among her other publications are: Incoming!
 Advice for the Newly Named News Director (2006) and Ready, Set, Lead: A Resource Guide for News Leaders (2005), as well as the Handbook of Independent Journalism.

-Deborah spent 16 years as a network correspondent for CBS and CNN.
+Deborah is a former network correspondent for CBS and CNN.
 At CNN, she reported on national politics and environmental issues.
 She joined CNN after 13 years at CBS News, where she served as White House, State Department and Congressional Correspondent.
 She also was a frequent contributor to the prime time CBS News magazine 48 Hours, and hosted the interview program, Nightwatch.

-From 2003 to 2004, Deborah also served as executive director of RTNDF, the research and training arm of the Radio-Television News Directors Association.
+From 2003 to 2004, Deborah served as executive director of RTDNF, the research and training arm of the Radio-Television-Digital News Association.